callum-hart/mono/misc/documentation notes.md

 - Secondary principle is **make CSS easier to reason with**.
 - Easier to **reason** & **analyse**.
 - A CSS rule can exist for a range of reasons:
-	- Add a style
+	- Apply a style
 	- Override style
 	- Override style from a 3rd party (i.e bootstrap)
 	- Provide a fallback (for older browsers)
-	- Undo user agent style
+	- Remove user agent style
 	- Override an inline style
 - This reasoning usually resides in our head.
 CSS offers no indication of it's purpose: